Mutalenic/global-air-quality-tracker/README.md

 ## Acknowledgments

 - Linters configurations are made by Microverse
-- Design is inspired by a design made by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)
+- Design is inspired by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio)

 ## LICENSE
 This project is MIT licensed.